Losing a Loved One in an Accident

-Who and the family is entitled to receive the compensation?
+Who in the family is entitled to receive the compensation?
 Everybody?
 Or how does that work?

 We have so much more to cover.
 We're going to take another quick break, so please stay with us.

 Welcome back to No Fee TV, where legal help is always free.
 And tonight we're talking with Todd Berkey and Cynthia Danel.
-Todd's in the studio with us right now talking about what happens when someone dies due to someone else's negligence.
+Todd's in the studio with us right now.
+What happens when someone dies due to someone else's negligence.
 Why is it so important to have an attorney?

 Todd, thank you so much for everything.
 We appreciate it.
 And yes, we could spend so much time on this topic.
 That wraps up another episode of No Fee TV.
 We thank Todd, as well as attorney Cynthia Danel for their insights on this very sensitive subject matter.
 Now, Todd actually will be back with us next week to talk about dangerous products.
 And you can bet some of those are items you already have in your house that you and your family use every day.
 So until then, thank you for watching and be safe.